rjean007/PreferenceRules-ASP/README.md

 - (Optionnal) The attack relation in the case it has been precomputed.

 Output:
-The answers to the query.
+The answers to the query under the semantics specified in parameters.py.